Enigmatic-Smile/docs/stream/sdks/android/guide.md

 ### Can I customize the UI of the Android SDK?

-The Android SDK offers the [`bannerImage`](./reference#bannerimage-bitmap) property for you to set a custom, branded banner image that will be displayed during the card enrollment process.
+The Android SDK offers the `bannerImage` property for you to set a custom, branded banner image that will be displayed during the card enrollment process.
+Please check our Reference documentation for more details.